strawberry-graphql/strawberry/docs/guides/pagination.md

 def get_books(first: int = 10, after: Optional[Cursor] = UNSET) -> Connection[Book]:
     """
-    A non-trivial implementation should efficiently fetch only the books after the offset and only first ones.
+    A non-trivial implementation should efficiently fetch only the necessary books after the offset.
     For simplicity, here we build the list and then slice it accordingly
     """
     after = after if after is not UNSET else None